diagrams/diagrams-doc/doc/manual.rst

   __ vector.html

-* `P2` is the type of points in two-dimensional space.
-It is a synonym for `Point V2 Double`.
+* `P2 n` is the type of points in two-dimensional space.
+It is a synonym for `Point V2 n`.
 The distinction between points and vectors is important; see `Vectors and points`_.

   Points can be created from pairs of coordinates using `p2` and